 Next is the job description section where you can provide a detailed explanation of the job.
 Polymer provides a powerful editor for authoring your job description.
-You can choose to use the editor's toolbar to format your job description or use Markdown formatting and the editor will transform your text's format as you type.

 The application form section is next.
 This is where you can specify what fields show on the job's application form and if they are required or not.
 There is a standard set of fields that you can set as optional or required.
 Alternatively, you can set them as hidden if you do not want them included.

 Below the standard fields, you can also create additional, custom questions.

 The next section of the job setup screen is for creating the job's document template.

 In Polymer, every candidate can have a hiring document associated them.
 This document provides a place for information to be recorded about that candidate or the hiring process.
 When a candidate applies, their hiring document is created as a copy of the job's document template.